Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates and Ji-Hwan Bae, who went 2-for-4 with an RBI last time out, battle Corbin Burnes and the Milwaukee Brewers at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates and Ji-Hwan Bae, who went 0-for-3 last time out, battle Brandon Woodruff and the Milwaukee Brewers at PNC Park, Tuesday at 6:35 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Brewers